llranga/llranga/README.md

 - 👋 Hi, I’m @llranga
 - 👀 I’m interested in home automation and iOT projects
 - 🌱 I’m currently learning basic electronics
-- 📫 reach me jayasinghellr@gmail.com
+- 📫 reach me jayasinghellr@gmail.com or agnapcts@gmail.com

 <!---
 llranga/llranga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.